marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Client-Server Back-End Implementation &#x1F537;

 * **Client–Server Model Method**
-  * Model instantaneously calculating and sending game results as player progresses through gameplay
+  * Model instantaneously calculating/sending game results as player progresses through gameplay
   * Client game sessions run synchronously with aimbot server using user input with client session
-   * Run aimbot purely on  game server or server mirrors client gameplay and continuously validates each game state with aimbot
+  * Run aimbot purely on game server or server mirrors client gameplay and continuously validates each game state

 * **Modifying Game Rules World Method**
   * Aimbot targets servers with no rule enforcement or data integrity
   * Synchronize all client data with information about all of the other clients
-  * Reveals where all the players in the game are, team statuses, and user game states with information on health, weapons, ammo, and etc
+  * Reveals where all the players in the game are, team statuses, and user game states with information on health, weapons, and ammo
   * Data from client will allow player to break game rules, manipulate server, or manipulate other clients